-As discussed in Note 9 to the financial statements, during the year ended December 31, 2022, the Town of Erwin Industrial Development Agency adopted new accounting guidance, Governmental Accounting Standards Board (GASB) Statement No. 87, Leases.
-Our opinion is not modified with respect to this matter.
+As discussed in Note 9 to the financial statements, certain errors resulted in a restatement to due to other governments amounts previously reported as of December 31, 2022.
+Our opinion is not modified with respect to that matter.

 Responsibilities of Management for the Financial Statements